Create scorecards and manual metrics in Power BI (preview)

 Power BI automatically represents values in numeric notation.
 For example, 2044 is represented as 2 K.

-Goal name is the only required field for your goal.
-You can leave the remaining fields blank and come back to edit it after defining all your goals.
+Metric name is the only required field for your metric.
+You can leave the remaining fields blank and come back to edit it after defining all your metrics.

-You can also define one or more subgoals for your goal.
-There are two entry points to create a subgoal.
+You can also define one or more submetrics for your metric.
+There are two entry points to create a submetric.

 Open a scorecard and select Edit.

-Select the name of any goal or subgoal.
+Select the name of any metric or submetric.
 Power BI opens the Details pane.

 Select the Settings tab.